 - object action signed URLs can use a longer expiry, but still within bounded limits

-Use signed URLs when the object is private and you need time-limited access or sharing.
+Use signed URLs when the object is private and you need time-limited access, upload, delete, or sharing behavior from the delivery workflow.

 Public URLs